KilianDeBock/Free3Dm/content/products/business products/resins/MedicalWhiteBiocompatibleResinDescription.content.md

 ﻿## Description

-FormLabs’ BioMed White resin is a medical-grade resin that can be used to create products that require long-term skin contact.
+Our Medical White Biocompatible Photopolymer resin is a medical-grade resin that can be used to create products that require long-term skin contact.
 Its high strength, low flexibility, and biocompatibility also make it ideal for medical devices, guides, and models.

 **Difficulty Level**: Professional